 The Zulu War Journal

 A truly fascinating piece of history, The Zulu War Journal offers a great telling of Col. Hartford's acquaintance with a Zulu King.
 The journal offers unprecedented insight into everything Anglo-Zulu War, from the catastrophe at Isandlwana to the hunt for the Zulu King Cetshwayo.
 This journal not only illuminates an infrequently explored conflict, it also introduces a monarch many American readers may have never heard of before.

 Marie Antoinette: The Journey

 Though Marie Antoinette has gone down in history as the woman who said “let them eat cake” in response to the needs of the common people, Antonia Fraser offers a new perspective on the infamous Queen of France.
-Her biography reminds us that Marie was simply a stranger in a strange land—one who was sent to marry a future king at 14-years-old—and paints an intimate portrait of a woman who faced adversity throughout her brief life.
+Her biography reminds us that Marie was simply a stranger in a strange land—one who was sent to marry a future king at just 14 years old—and paints an intimate portrait of a woman who faced adversity throughout her brief life.

 The Assassination of the Archduke

 Archduke Franz Ferdinand was determined to marry for love, not politics—even though his lover, Sophie, wasn’t “royal enough” to wed the heir to the Austro-Hungarian throne.
 But marry they did, in 1900.
 But as any good history student remembers, their romance not only led to their 1914 assassinations—it also ignited World War I. Drawing from letters and other rare finds, Greg King and Sue Woolmans relay all the fascinating, romantic, and tragic details in this meticulously researched biography.